07.24.2014

 Example.
 “I almost missed my train yesterday.” vs. “I arrived late to catch the train and almost did not get on.”

-If your partner in conversation is speaking a lot, but you realize that what they have been going on about could be summed up in one sentence, they are not as fluent as they may seem to be.
+If your conversation partner is speaking a lot, but you realize that what they have been going on about could be summed up in one sentence, they are not as fluent as they may seem to be.
 Ask yourself:

-Can what they have spent several sentences on been said on one sentence?
+Can what they have spent several sentences on be said in one sentence?

 Are they repeating themselves a lot?

 Note!
-You should also be aware that in some languages and cultures, repetitiveness or wordiness are more common.
+You should also be aware that repetitiveness or wordiness are more common in some languages and cultures.
 Arabic speakers tend to be more repetitive with sentences.
 Speakers of romance languages (Spanish, French, Italian, etc) may be more wordy.

 Pauses occur naturally in every conversation.
 When a pause happens, pay attention to whether the other person is pausing to think of a word or to think of an idea.
 Ask yourself: